jfrog/jfrog-cli-plugins-reg/DEVELOPERS_TERMS.md

 8. **Running Additional Executable Software.** The plugins should not execute or cause any other third party code to operate and run within the plugin without making it clear to the user.

 9. **Code of Conduct.** You and your plugin should not do anything that is illegal, offensive or in any way disrespectful to others.
 We expect that you assist us in following these easy guidelines:
-    * Be respectful for others
+    * a.
+Be respectful for others
-    * Be collaborative and assist others
+    * b.
+Be collaborative and assist others
-    * Don’t provide false representation and information regarding yourself or your plugins
+    * c.
+Don’t provide false representation and information regarding yourself or your plugins
-    * Don’t introduce malware and malicious code to users via the plugin
+    * d.
+Don’t introduce malware and malicious code to users via the plugin
-    * Refrain from harassment of any kind
+    * e.
+Refrain from harassment of any kind
+    * f.
+You or your plugin should not do anything illegal.

+10. **Liability and Support.** You acknowledge that JFrog will not take any liability in connection with the plugin and will not provide support to the plugin - end users will need to approach you in order to resolve issues with the plugin.
+Having said that, JFrog will assist if such issues are caused by the package built by JFrog